Last Modified: February 1, 2021

 We do not currently change how our website operates when receiving a Do Not Track request from a visitor’s web browser.
 We only collect personally identifiable information when you proactively provide it to us, such as when submitting a rate quote request, but it will remain possible to submit information when utilizing the Do Not Track option.

-For more information, or if you have any questions or concerns, please contact us via email at email@example.com or by mail at:
+For more information, or if you have any questions or concerns, please contact us via email at or by mail at: firstname.lastname@example.org/a> or by mail at:

 American Financial Resources, Inc.

 7 Entin Road, Suite 202, Parsippany, NJ 07054

 This section supplements the information in our privacy notice and applies solely to California residents (“California Consumer” or “you”).
 A business that collects a California consumer’s personal information must inform consumers as to the categories of personal information to be collected and the purposes for which the categories of personal information shall be used.
 Any terms defined in the California Consumer Privacy Act of 2018 (“CCPA”), Cal.
 Civ Code § 1798.100 et. seq., have the same meaning when used in this notice.